seanmoen/Website/README.md

-# resumeSite
+# Website

-A personal website to show my skills
+A personal website to show my education, projects, and skills.